tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 </HighlightBox>

 Another important development in the early 1970s was the **Data Encryption Standard (DES)**.
-Developed by IBM, the algorithm was approved by the National Bureau of Standards (NBS) after consulting the NSA and amending the version to be stronger against cryptanalysis.
+Developed by IBM, the algorithm was approved by the National Bureau of Standards (NBS) after consulting the National Security Agency (NSA) and amending the version to be stronger against cryptanalysis.
 In 1977, it became part of the official Federal Information Processing Standard (FIPS).

 Neal Koblitz and Victor Miller both introduced **elliptic curve cryptography** in the mid-1980s.
 Their achievements led to the development of new public-key algorithms based on the discrete logarithm problem: discrete logarithms are quickly computable in a few special cases, but there is no efficient method known to compute them in general.
 Elliptic curve cryptography is mathematically more complex, while at the same time allowing for smaller key sizes and faster operations.

-Beginning with the era of the internet, cryptography became part of the public realm again as encryption was identified as essential for its viability.
+Beginning with the era of the internet, cryptography became part of the public realm again as encryption was identified to be essential for the internet's viability and became available for public uses.
 A standard for encryption was a vital necessity, among others, to ensure the internet's commercial use.
 Until the introduction of the **Advanced Encryption Standard (AES)**, DES continued to be used for encryption.

 After a public competition hosted by the National Institute of Standards and Technology (NIST, the successor agency of NBS), AES was selected as the encryption standard.
 In addition, the Secure Socket Layer (SSL) was developed and introduced as a standard, which found application in web browsing, email, etc. The necessity for encryption later became more evident with wireless internet and the expanded use of devices and applications that rely on secure communication.